AdamSteinberg1/FractalExplorer/README.md

 1. Download the repo.
 2. Navigate to the publish folder.
 3. Run setup.exe.
+4. If you have anti-virus software, it will block it because I am an unverified publisher.
+Disable your anti-virus and then run it.
-4. Click through the installer.
+5. Click through the installer.
-5. Search for FractalExplorer in the Start Menu and run it!
+6. Search for FractalExplorer in the Start Menu and run it!

 #### If you want to compile it yourself:
 1. Install Visual Studio with the .NET Desktop Development Workload.